 In a recent employee well-being survey Designit conducted, the team expressed a wish for even more devices.

-“There’s a resounding demand for Webex devices in as many spaces as possible,” Mortensen said.
+“There’s a resounding demand for Cisco devices in as many spaces as possible,” Mortensen said.

 Designit’s findings echo other recent research findings: In a global study, over 50% of respondents said access to all-in-one collaboration devices would improve their work from home experience when collaborating with others.